Adobe Acrobat or Creative Cloud : Subscription Expired

 You should now be able to use the software.

-If you notice the same “subscription expired” notification in the bottom left of the Acrobat screen after going through these steps, confirm with your local IT administrator that your account has been renewed.
-To confirm that your subscription is active, please contact the OIT Service Desk.
+If you notice the same “subscription expired” notification in the bottom left of the Acrobat screen after going through these steps, confirm in Software Manager > My Licenses you still have a license.
+For additional assistance please contact the OIT Service Desk.

 Article number: KB0025353